PacktPublishing/Full-Stack-Web-Development-with-Remix/4-routing-in-remix/bee-rich/README.md

 In the previous chapter you were introduced to BeeRich.
 You can start right where you left off and use the code from the previous chapter to get started with _Chapter 4, Routing in Remix_.

-- If you want to start from scratch, you can find the [solution code from the previous chapter](../../3-deployment-targets-adapters-and-stacks/bee-rich/).
+- If you want to start from scratch, use the [solution code from the previous chapter](../../3-deployment-targets-adapters-and-stacks/bee-rich/).
-- If you are stuck or need a hint, you can check the [solution code for this chapter](./solution/).
+- If you are stuck or need a hint, check the [solution code for this chapter](./solution/).

 Happy coding!